etsuprun/halefdocs/index.rst

 Drag a *Question* block onto your canvas and connect the Begin block to it.
 Double click it to edit:

-1. Set *User Input Style* to "S" and leave the dropdown at "Voice Only".
+1. Set *User Input Style* to "S" and leave the drop-down at "Voice Only".
 (Do this first.)
 2. Set the *Name* for the question block.
 This name is arbitrary and will just help you identify the block on your canvas.
 3. Set a *Variable Name* for the variable that will store the response for our question.
 Our convention is to start the variable name with `A_`, for instance, `A_do_you_like_pizza`.
 4. Click on `Not Configured` next to *Voice Grammar.
 Press "Add Entry".
 In the dialog box that appears, set Content Type to Text.
 Type "Do you like pizza?" in the text area.
 That's the text that will be shown to the test taker.
 Hit OK twice.